Kshitij-J/Pacman_java/README.md

-# pokemon_java
+# pacman_java
-Java project to create a pokemon game
+Project to create pacman in java